microsoft/WhatTheHack/072-DataScienceInFabric/Coach/Solution-01.md

 ## Notes & Guidance

 In this challenge, hack participants must create a shortcut to the folder deployed in their Azure subscription on Challenge 0.
-This will alow them to use the data in Fabric without the need for replication.
+This will allow them to use the data in Fabric without the need for replication.
 Once the shortcut is completed, participants will open Notebook 1 to load the csv file into a delta table for further modification on Notebook 2.

 ### Sections